philiplb/CRUDlex/docs/api/AbstractData.rst

         :type $entity: Entity
         :param $entity: the entity to enrich

+    .. php:method:: getManyFields()

+        Gets the many-to-many fields.

+        :returns: array|\string[] the many-to-many fields

+    .. php:method:: enrichWithMany($rows)

+        Fetches to the rows belonging many-to-many entries and adds them to the rows.

+        :type $rows: array
+        :param $rows: the rows to enrich
+        :returns: array the enriched rows

+    .. php:method:: getFormFields()

+        Gets all form fields including the many-to-many-ones.

+        :returns: array all form fields

+    .. php:method:: deleteChildren($id, $deleteCascade)

+        Performs the cascading children deletion.

+        :type $id: integer
+        :param $id: the current entities id
+        :type $deleteCascade: boolean
+        :param $deleteCascade: whether to delete children and sub children

+    .. php:method:: getReferenceIds($entities, $field)

+        Gets an array of reference ids for the given entities.

+        :type $entities: array
+        :param $entities: the entities to extract the ids
+        :param $field:
+        :returns: array the extracted ids

     .. php:method:: pushEvent($moment, $action, Closure $function)

         Adds an event to fire for the given parameters.
 The event function must